bitnami/containers/bitnami/pgpool/README.md

 - `PGPOOL_BACKEND_NODES`: Comma separated list of backend nodes in the cluster.
 No defaults.
 - `PGPOOL_ENABLE_LDAP`: Whether to enable LDAP authentication.
 Defaults to `no`.
 - `PGPOOL_ENABLE_LOAD_BALANCING`: Whether to enable Load-Balancing mode.
 Defaults to `yes`.
+- `PGPOOL_DISABLE_LOAD_BALANCE_ON_WRITE`: Specify load balance behavior after write queries appear ('off', 'transaction', 'trans_transaction', 'always').
+Defaults to 'transaction'
+- `PGPOOL_NUM_INIT_CHILDREN`: The number of preforked Pgpool-II server processes.  num_init_children is also the concurrent connections limit to Pgpool-II from clients.
+Defaults to 32.
 - `PGPOOL_ENABLE_POOL_HBA`: Whether to use the pool_hba.conf authentication.
 Defaults to `yes`.
 - `PGPOOL_ENABLE_POOL_PASSWD`: Whether to use a password file specified by `PGPOOL_PASSWD_FILE` for authentication.
 Defaults to `yes`.
 - `PGPOOL_PASSWD_FILE`: The password file for authentication.
 Defaults to `pool_passwd`.